lucassantosf/challengeSenai/README.md

 # Description

-This repository contain a challenge fronted when I coursed "Web-Mobile developer" on [Senai](https://informatica.sp.senai.br/), used to level the knowledge of all students that were there.
+This repository contain the first challenge frontend from the course "Web-Mobile developer" on [Senai](https://informatica.sp.senai.br/), used to level the knowledge of all students that were there.
 I admit that frontend weren't my dream that time :) and I coded thinkin' only on desktop view.

 ## Get Started